alphagov/gds-pre-commit/README.md

  - You may even find some short truly random strings slip by because they are short and accidentally don't have enough complexity.

 ## Uninstalling The Old Version
-Only one thing is needed to disable our old, customised, version of the pre-commit framework: Remove the global pre-commit hook from git:
+Only one thing is needed to disable our old, customised, version of the pre-commit framework - remove the global pre-commit hook from git:

 ``` shell
 git global config --unset-all core.hooksPath